News Analysis

 A little over a year ago, President Bush announced an ambitious plan to triple funding for AIDS prevention and treatment efforts, to $15 billion.
 On December 1, World AIDS Day, a coalition of religious leaders called on the administration to keep its promises and appropriate the money.

-to spend money fighting the AIDS pandemic?
+What is the best way to spend money fighting the AIDS pandemic?

 It’s going to be a matter of keeping the balance.
 How do we begin to do treatment, deal with all of the difficult systems issues, make treatment available fairly—while still not losing the key prevention messages, as well as the orphan care and dying-patient care?